 Here are a few ways we observe in our home:

-Nature Walks – go on walk with no plan. simply take in the walk, even if you live in a city. ask your child questions such as “which tree is your favorite?” or “can you find the color ‘red’?”
-Listen to your child’s questions, take note on what is catching his eye and cater work at home to that natural interest.
+Go on a walk with no plan. simply take in the walk, even if you live in a city. ask your child questions such as “which tree is your favorite?” or “can you find the color ‘red’?”
+Listen to your child’s questions, take note of what is catching his eye, and cater work at home to that natural interest.

 We released them a few days ago and continue to visit them in our pond.
-We were able to observe bee hives and spider sacs too.
+We were able to observe beehives and spider sacs too.
 Although, admittedly I was less excited about those animals.
 If you don’t have access to a pond, or nature, generally, you can “order” caterpillars online.
 Create a mini biome and watch them grow and transform.

-Ants – Ants are amazing little insects.
+Ants are amazing little insects.
 Our earth needs them, just as we need honey bees and worms, and so we should respect them.
 Plus if we watch the way they work, it is truly amazing.
 We have plenty of ants around our home but we also have an ant farm to observe.